 NIST Framework and NIST Compliance

 Since CISOs have to ensure compliance across multiple standards and regulations, controls repeat often.
 Depending on the business function applying the standard, the multiplicity of standards means that different areas may be enacting different processes for the same control.
 This creates a burden for auditors who need to request and review different processes for different audits, potentially leading to disparate outcomes.
-It is difficult for Directors to reconcile these outcomes and accurately assess the risks inherent in their compliance posture.
 Automation distills the frameworks so that users can map the same control to each of the different standards based on commonalities.

 Why manage NIST with ZenGRC?

 NIST compliance is all about keeping the company’s internal house in order.

 Because of constant changes in the regulatory and IT landscapes, handling a NIST audit correctly has become infinitely more important to customers as they manage their own compliance and that of their suppliers.
 Without fast access to proofs of compliance and demonstrated risk management processes, closing big deals becomes more difficult and your company will lose to the competition that pass better inspection by customers.